I’m a huge fan of the Ducati Monster, as you may know from this piece. And the pinnacle of the air-cooled Monsters was the Monster 1100.

 Buying a Monster 1100 EVO today

-These days (2020+), buying a Ducati Monster 1100 EVO is getting quite difficult.
-Prices on old air-cooled Ducati Monsters are going up, especially for those with ABS, and especially as a result of supply shortages in 2020/2021.
+These days, buying a Ducati Monster 1100 EVO is getting quite difficult.
+Prices on old air-cooled Ducati Monsters are going up, especially for those with ABS, and especially as a result of supply shortages for new motorcycles.